Royce Lewis Player Props: Twins vs. Red Sox

-The Minnesota Twins and Royce Lewis, who went 1-for-2 with an RBI last time in action, take on James Paxton and the Boston Red Sox at Target Field, Monday at 7:40 PM ET.
+The Minnesota Twins and Royce Lewis, who went 1-for-2 with an RBI last time out, battle Kutter Crawford and the Boston Red Sox at Target Field, Tuesday at 7:40 PM ET.

 Royce Lewis Game Info & Props vs. the Red Sox